Use the procedure in this section to configure the SBC Core to operate in FIPS 140-2 compliant mode.

 To view the FIPS administrative state, global SIP Signaling Controls, EmaTlsProfile and TLS profile settings, use the 'show' command as depicted in the following examples:

 To view FIPS finite state machine state, exit back to system mode and execute 'show table system fipsFSMState' command as in the following example:

-- Once complete, continue to the next section to restore services the EMA and Platofrm Manager.
+- Once complete, continue to the next section to restore services to the EMA in Platform Mode.

-To restore service to the EMA and Platform Manager in FIPS mode, CA certificates and newly-generated SBC certificate must be imported using CLI.
+To restore service to the EMA in Platform Mode in FIPS mode, CA certificates and newly-generated SBC certificate must be imported using CLI.

 Since FIPS mode default to TLS 1.2, only use browsers supporting TLS 1.2 such as:

 - IE 9 with explicit TLS 1.2 enabled (From menu bar, select Tools -> Internet Options -> Advanced -> Use TLS 1.2).